Key takeaways

-An albumin and globulin ratio (A/G ratio) test is a blood test that measures the ratio of albumin to globulin in the blood.
-Albumin and globulins are two major types of proteins in the blood.
-The A/ G ratio test helps screen for various health conditions and provides insight into one’s nutritional status.
+An albumin and globulin ratio (A/G ratio) test is a blood test that measures the total amount of protein in your blood.
+It measures the albumin-to-globulin ratio, which is one of the main protein pairs in blood.
+The A/G ratio test helps screen for various health conditions and provides insight into one’s nutritional status.

 The serum of the blood contains albumin and globulin proteins.
 They each play vital roles in the body.
 Therefore, checking whether one has normal amounts of each protein or the “right” ratio can help healthcare professionals monitor your overall health.

-Healthcare providers may order the A/G ratio for routine blood work, such as a comprehensive metabolic panel (CMP).
-A CMP can also be ordered if you suffer from certain symptoms and your healthcare provider wants to screen for diseases.
+Healthcare providers may order the A/G ratio with routine blood work, such as a comprehensive metabolic panel (CMP).
+An A/G ratio can also be ordered if you have symptoms of certain conditions, like liver, kidney, or nutritional disorders.
+It can also be used to screen for various diseases.

 Role of albumin in the body